Thintalltom/NFT_Landing_Page/README.md

-Creating an NFT landing page using reactjs and tailwindCss This page just showcases NFT's
+Building an NFT landing page to sharpen my skills